NSSA Student Prizes

 The NSSA Prize for Outstanding Student Research

-The next deadline for nominations is December 1, 2015.
+The most recent deadline for nominations was December 1, 2015.

 Selection committee chair: Matt Helgeson (UC Santa Barbara) – email@example.com

 Jamie Neilson (Colorado State University)

 Craig Brown (NCNR)

 This prize will be awarded every two years, at the American Conference on Neutron Scattering (ACNS).

 A call for nominations will be made in advance of the ACNS meeting at which the prize will be presented, on a schedule consistent with that of the nominations for the other NSSA prizes.
 Nominations for this prize will be adjudicated by a selection committee set up by the NSSA executive.
 The selection committee will make the award on the basis of outstanding contributions to neutron science, with a significant portion of the relevant research carried out at a North American neutron scattering facility.
 The prize will consist of an appropriate certificate or plaque, $1000 in cash, and an invitation to give an oral presentation at the ACNS meeting at which the prize is awarded.

 The nomination would consist of one nominating and one supporting letter, a cv listing publications and relevant experience, and copies of up to three representative publications.
 Eligible candidates are either current PhD students or scientists within two years of receiving their PhD by the end of the appropriate ACNS meeting.
 The onus is on the nominator to show that the nominee qualifies for the prize.